-(c) Land/Property Ownership
+(b) Land/Property Ownership

-MCHC has acquired a 985 m2 lot in Fort Bonifacio which it plans to develop into an office building for lease.
+MCHC has acquired a 985 m2 lot in Fort Bonifacio which it plans to develop into an office and/or residential building.
+Architectural plans for the building are currently being prepared.
 As of 31 December 2013, the above land and properties are not subject to any mortgages, liens or encumbrances.